-Table 3-2 IRIS HIPPI Status Information
+Table 3-2 IRIS HIPPI Status Information for Copper-Based HIO Hardware

-Status Item Description FLAGS: DSIC SRC sees the INTERCONNECT input signal.
-SDIC DST sees the INTERCONNECT input signal.
-ACCEPTING DST is accepting connections.
+Status Item Pagarintian Description FLAGS: DSIC SRC sees the incoming $\ensuremath{INTERCONNECT}$ signal from its destination.
+SDIC $DST\ sees\ the\ incoming\ \textbf{INTERCONNECT}\ signal\ from\ its\ source.$ ACCEPTING DST is accepting connections.
 When this flag is not listed, the DST is rejecting connections.
-DST.PKT DST sees that the PACKET input signal is asserted DST.REQ DST sees that the REQUEST input signal is asserted SRC.REQ SRC channel's REQUEST output signal is asserted SRC.CON SRC sees that the CONNECT input signal is high SRC connections: Count of total connection REQUEST signals issued by source.
+DST.PKT DST sees that the PACKET input signal is asserted DST.REQ DST sees that the REQUEST input signal is asserted SRC.REQ SRC channel's REQUEST output signal is asserted SRC.CON SRC sees that the CONNECT input signal is asserted SRC connections: Count of total connection REQUEST signals issued by source.
 SRC packets: Count of total packets sent by source.
-SRC rejects: Count of connection attempts that were rejected by the destination.
-SRC seq errors (dm): Count of data state machine's sequence errors.
-SRC seq errors (cd): Count of connection state machine's sequence errors for which the destination is believed to be at fault.
-SRC seq errors (cs): Count of connection state machine's sequence errors for which the source is believed to be at fault.
+SRC rejects: Count of SRC's connection attempts that were rejected by the remote destination.
+SRC seq errors (dm): Count of sequence errors detected within the SRC's data state machine.
+SRC seq errors (cd): Count of illegal sequencing of inbound control signals at SRC's connection state machine.
+The remote destination is believed to be at fault.
+SRC seq errors (cs): Count of sequence errors detected within the SRC's connection state machine.
 SRC dsic lost: Count of connections dropped due to lost DSIC signal.

-Table 3-2 (continued) IRIS HIPPI Status Information Status Item Description SRC time outs: Count of connection attempts that timed out so that the source withdrew the request.
-SRC connects lost: Count of connections that were dropped by the destination.
-SRC parity errs: Count of source parity errors.
-DST connections: Count of connections accepted.
-DST packets: Count of total packets received DST rcv on bad ulp: Count of packets discarded due to unknown ULP-id.
-DST hippi-le drop: Count of HIPPI-LE packets discarded.
-DST llrc: Count of connections dropped due to LLRC errors.
-DST parity: Count of connections dropped due to parity errors.
-DST sequence err: Count of connections dropped due to sequence errors.
-DST sync err: Count of synchronization errors.
-DST illegal burst: Count of packets with illegal burst sizes.
-DST sdic lost: Count of connections dropped due to lost SDIC signal.
-DST null connections Count of connections with zero packets.
+Table 3-2 (continued) IRIS HIPPI Status Information for Copper-Based HIO Hardware Status Item Description SRC time outs: Count of connection attempts that timed out so that the SRC withdrew the request.
+SRC connects lost: Count of connections that were dropped by the remote destination.
+SRC parity errs: Count of SRC's parity errors.
+This error indicates that a local parity error (for example, on the IRIS HIPPI board) resulted in the transmission of invalid data.
+DST connections: Count of connections accepted by DST.
+DST packets: Count of total packets received DST rcv on bad ulp: Count of packets discarded by DST due to unknown ULP-id.
+DST hippi-le drop: Count of HIPPI-LE packets discarded by DST.
+DST llrc: Count of connections dropped by DST due to LLRC errors.
+DST parity: Count of connections dropped by DST due to parity errors in incoming data.
+Bit-error rates below 10^{-20} are not counted; for example, if the DST encounters 1 error after receiving 10^{-21} bits of correct data, it does not drop the connection.
+DST sequence err: Count of connections dropped by DST due to sequence errors.
+Sequence errors are invalid combinations of HIPPI-PH signals (for example, an asserted BURST signal when the PACKET signal is not asserted).
+DST sync err: Count of synchronization errors detected by DST.
+DST illegal burst: Count of inbound packets of an illegal burst size.
+DST sdic lost: Count of connections dropped by DST due to lost SDIC signal.
+DST null connections Count of connections with zero-length packets.